 The Text Blocks option allows certain characters to be rendered as text instead of LaTeX.
-This is particularly relevant for use in conjunction with units of measurement, in a scenario where the author does not want to penalise a student for including / excluding a specific unit of measurement from their response.
+This is particularly relevant for use in conjunction with units of measurement, in a scenario where the author does not want to penalise a student for including or excluding a specific unit of measurement from their response.

 Configuring Text Blocks